-Following Gillian in her Sewing Top 5 series, next up are: my misses and highlights of 2017.
+Following Gillian in her Sewing Top 5 series, next up are my misses and highlights of 2017.

 It’s a bit strange to make a podium for your misses, isn’t it?
-You don’t want to honor them but would rather forget them.
+You don’t want to honour them but would rather forget them.
 On the other hand, you learn something from your blunders.
 That makes them a kind of necessary evil for improving your sewing skills.
 In no particular order are here 5 of my misses:

 1 The Bridgetown backless dress from Sew House Seven

 What went wrong?
 First, I cut the sleeves cross grain because I thought the stripes would give a nice effect.
 On the contrary, this made them pop up instead of falling on the arm.
 Second, the fabric was somewhat too stiff to give the dress the needed drape.
 Third, there was not enough ease around the hips.
 I should have looked better to the given finished measurements.
 I never wore it.